jonnor/embeddedml/emlearn/demos.md

-# Examples
+# Demos

-! not the same as a demo
+!!! not the same as an example

 Examples: